Onto-Med/gfo-light/docs/README.md

 **Example 2a.** *Process classes.*

 Processes can have parts (*hasProcessPart*, *processPartOf*), which are situations, attributives or further processes, e.g., the first half and the goal situations are parts of the match.
 Continuants can participate in processes (*participatesIn*, *hasParticipant*), e.g., the teams A and B participate in the football match (Example 1b, teamA).
-Processes can take place (*locatedIn*) in material objects (e.g., a football match in a stadium or an illness in a person).
+Processes can take place (*locatedIn*) in objects (e.g., a football match in a stadium or an illness in a person).
 Processes can lead to (*leadsTo*, *resultsFrom*) or cause (*causes*, *causedBy*) further processes and situations.

 <table>
     <tr><th>Instance</th><th>Type</th><th>Assertion</th></tr>